-15 For the full text of his address, see Part II.
+15 For the full text of his address, see Part IL,

-- i) the growing emphasis on inmates' rights; - ii) the emergence of the duty to act fairly and the institution of judicial review of administrative action;
+- i) the growing emphasis on inmates' rights; - ii) the emergence of the duty to act fairly and the institution of judicial review of administrative action; - iii) the enactment of Part IV of the Canadian Human Rights Act, often referred to as the Privacy Act.

 Several speakers described how these developments took place and explained their implications for the exercise of discretion in corrections.
 During the session "Inmates' Rights: The Case Law and Its Implications for Prisons and Penitentiaries", Michael Jackson, a professor of law at the University of British Columbia, outlined the evolution of inmates' rights and judicial review of administrative action.
 Since the full text of his address appears in Part II, only a brief synopsis of his remarks will be given here.
 He argued that the idea of a charter of rights for inmates is not new; it dates back to the origins of the penitentiary system, which was developed largely as a reaction against the discretionary abuses of gaolers and prisoners alike.
-But, he stated, only recently have the courts been willing to review the administrative decisions of prison authorities.
-Until a few years ago, the test that the courts used to determine whether to exercise supervisory powers over inferior tribunals was to determine if the decisions were of a judicial or quasi-judicial nature or of an administrative nature.
+But, he stated, only recently have the courts been willing to review the administrative decisions of prison authorities, Until a few years ago, the test that the courts used to determine whether to exercise supervisory powers over inferior tribunals was to determine if the decisions were of a judicial or quasi-judicial nature or of an administrative nature.
 The latter were not subject to the intervention of the court, the former were.
 He stated that this basis for review was gradually overturned by a series of cases, the most significant of which were the Martineau cases which established that the reviewability of prison decisions depends not on whether the decision is judicial or quasi-judicial but on the fact that underlying the exercise of every administrative power conferred upon a board of authority there is a general duty to act fairly.